onify/install/hub/kubernetes-vanilla/README.md

-# Onify vanilla installation on kubernetes
+# Onify vanilla installation on Kubernetes

+Terraform boilerplate for setting up Onify in Kubernetes without storage and ingress.
+This is just an example to get all containers up and running in a k8s environment.

+> IMPORTANT: You also need to attach storage to Elasticsearch and configure the ingress for other services, see [containers](/containers.md) for more information.

 ## Prerequisites